inkstitch/inkstitch/_docs/002-005-palettes.md

 ## Install thread manufacturer color palettes

 * Go to `Extensions > Embroidery > Install thread manufacturer color palettes`
-* Choose a path where you want to your palettes.
+* Choose a path where you want to install your palettes.
 If you are not sure, use the default settings and click `Install`
 * Restart Inkscape

 ## Using Color Palettes